roboogle/gtkmvc3/gtkmvco/docs/tutorial/index.rst

 automatically connected to this method when class ``MyView`` registers itself within the controller.

-Finally, method ``property_counter_value_change`` is called when the property counter in class ``MyModel`` changes.
-The model containing the property, the old value and the new value are passed to this method.
-Notice that the model is passed since the controller might be an observer for more than one model, even different from the model it is directly connected to in the
+Finally, method ``counter_change`` is called when the property counter in class ``MyModel`` changes (gets assigned to a different value).
+The model containing the property, the name of the property, and a structure carrying other information (e.g. the old and new value) are passed to this method.
+Notice that the model is passed since the controller might be an observer for more than one model, even different from the model it is directly connected to in the |mvc|
-|mvc| chain.
+chain.

 The main code